 I’ve been to one workshop on classroom organization.
 I signed up when I realized I would not be successful using my former system: cramming all paperwork into one big folder to separate into piles at home.
-The main thing I learned at this workshop was that some people really enjoy organizing things, and anyone who gives training sessions on how to stay organized is way out of my league.
-From what I remember, the presentation sounded something like this:
+The main thing I learned at this workshop was that some people really enjoy organizing things, and anyone who uses sheet protectors is way out of my league.

-I never did start using plastic sheet protectors, but over time my “Things to Do Soon” folder evolved into a decent filing system.
-I am proud to announce my desk no longer looks like I am building a fort.
+I never did start using plastic sheet protectors, but over time my “Things to Do Soon” folder evolved into a few ways to manage paperwork and keep my desk from looking like I was building a fort.

--A five-tray (maybe four tray) system for daily teacher paperwork
+- A five-tray system for daily teacher paperwork

 This is where you put incoming paperwork you actually need to handle, including papers that get delivered to your classroom, and the most important papers from your office mailbox.
-Note: Not everything that you find in your office mailbox should make it to this file.
-In fact, much of what ends up in your mailbox – catalogues, special offers for union-member car insurance, etc. – is stuff you can leave in the recycling bin in the main office.
+Note that not everything that you find in your office mailbox should make it to this file.
+Much of what ends up in your mailbox—catalogues, special offers for off-brand, teachers-only car insurance, etc.—is stuff you can place directly into the recycling bin in the main office.
 The inbox should only contain papers that require action on your part.
 Best of all, if you can train yourself to always put these papers in the inbox and then only look in the inbox for papers that require action, your desk will stay clean.
 Or so I’ve heard.

 Papers to grade